skramm/spaghetti/docs/spaghetti_manual.md

 <a name="additional_stuff"></a>
 ## Additional facilities

-- Some self-explaining member function can be useful:
+Some self-explaining member function that can be useful in user code:

  - ```nbStates()```
  - ```nbEvents()```